 Oncology Nurse Practitioners

-Your child may get care from an oncology nurse practitioner with an advanced degree and special training to care for cancer patients.
+Our oncology nurse practitioners have advanced degrees and special training to care for cancer patients.
 They work closely with pediatric cancer doctors and surgeons to assist with cancer care and treatments.

 Oncology Nurses

 Oncology registered nurses have extra training to provide care for children, adolescents and young adults with cancer.
-They give bedside care in the hospital or general care at a clinic, administer therapies, monitor side effects and provide education about what to expect.
+They offer care in the hospital and clinics, administer therapies, monitor side effects and explain what to expect.

 Psychologists